-Shared care makes sense in many situations, and we are expert at facilitating this process.
+Shared care makes sense in many situations, and we are experts at facilitating this process.

 You and your patients might choose optional shared care with us for the following reasons: